4 Healthy, Affordable and Delicious Plant-Based Meat Substitutes

 Red lentil sauce

 Red lentil is one of the least known whole foods meat substitutes.
-While being quite affordable, it cooks very fast, contains a lot of protein and has a moist, velvet taste – almost like a good gravy.
-It’s bright orange color will garnish even the exquisite dishes.
+Aside from being quite affordable, it cooks very fast, contains a lot of protein and has a moist, velvet taste – almost like a good gravy.
+Its bright orange color will garnish even the exquisite dishes.
 The protein content of lentil is similar to a regular meat serving, but it is actually considered healthier: meat usually contains much more fat.

 While it might not be the easiest choice for a homemade cooking session, it’s still quite popular and relatively easy to acquire.
 Tofu is widely known for its unique silky texture and nutritional value.
 It contains all 9 essential amino acids, it is also a great source of calcium, iron, magnesium and vitamin B1.